webduinoio/micropython-espnow/docs/library/espnow.rst

 - Some versions of the ESP IDF don't permit setting the channel of the STA_IF at all, other than by connecting to an Access Point (This seems to be fixed in IDF 4+).
-Micropython versions without the ESPNow patches also disallow setting the channel of the STA_IF.
+Micropython versions without the ESPNow patches also provide no support for setting the channel of the STA_IF.

 ESPNow and Sleep Modes
 ----------------------